 Many a time I have asked myself, “What should I get for Teacher Christmas Gifts?!”
 Which seems a little silly since… I am a teacher!
 Nevertheless… at times I still struggle!

-Please, do not give into the temptation to buy us:
+Bad teacher gift ideas.
+Please, don’t give into the temptation to buy us:

 1) another coffee mug (our cupboards are full) or